-Most people are familiar with indeterminacy from their experience with tomatoes, where it is an important trait.
+Most people are familiar with determinacy from their experience with tomatoes, where it is an important trait.
 Determinate tomatoes are generally compact and early, while indeterminate types continue to grow and flower over a long period of time.
 A potato plant with a determinate habit flowers at the end of each stem and then grows no larger.
 This is how it works in theory, anyway.
 Many potato varieties don’t flower much, but whether or not they actually flower makes no difference in habit.
-A plant with an indeterminate habit flowers on laterals, but not at the end of the stem.
+A plant with an indeterminate habit flowers on laterals, but not at the tip of the stem.
 The stem continues to grow and produce more laterals, so the plant is able to continue growing and flowering for longer.
 Determinate potatoes normally top out at about two to three feet tall.
 Indeterminate varieties can grow stems as much as seven feet long, eventually becoming sort of sprawling vines.
-While a determinate variety will produce a single crop of berries, ripening over a short period of time, an indeterminate plant can still flower and form new berries when you have already harvested ripe berries from the lower laterals.
+While a determinate variety will produce a single crop of berries, ripening over a short period of time, an indeterminate plant can still flower and form new berries when ripe berries have dropped from the lower laterals.